lmlaaron/AutoCAT/README.md

 $ cd ${GIT_ROOT}/src/rlmeta
 $ python sample_attack.py env_config=hpca_ae_exp_4_1 checkpoint=${GIT_ROOT}/src/rlmeta/data/table4/hpca_ae_exp_4_1/ppoagent.pth
 ```
-For several scenarios, training may take long time, to save the time of reviewers, we provide pretrained checkpoints and reviewers can sample it directly.
+For several scenarios, training may take long time, also due to the undeterministic nature of reinforcement learning, the trained results vary from each invokations.
+To save the time of reviewers, we provide pretrained checkpoints and reviewers can sample it directly.

 ## Experiments